 Getting Files from the Browser

-A VirtualUI web-enabled application has the ability to open files from the own application environment, as usual, by using the standard file system dialog.
+A VirtualUI web-enabled application has the ability to open files from its application environment, as usual, by using the standard file system dialog.
 But if the developer sets VirtualUI.StdDialogs to false, when a user calls the application from the browser and wants to open a file, a special dialog box will appear to allow a file upload.